Anabolic steroids and testosterone

 Since androgen receptors are widely found in the body, anabolic steroids affect the function of a number of different organs.
 This is why there are a number of potential adverse effects as well.
 Some of these effects are mild and temporary while others are life-threatening.
 The risk of adverse effects grows with the long-term use of high doses.

 There are a number of things that complicate the processes of studying the adverse effects of anabolic-androgenic steroids and obtaining scientific evidence.
 Firstly, the use of anabolic steroids is illegal in a number of countries, whereupon people are unlikely to say anything about anabolic steroid use.
 Secondly, because the substances are acquired on the black markets, users do not necessarily know what substances they are using or in what quantities.
 Thirdly, the adverse effects of high doses cannot be the subjects of experiments on humans for ethical reasons.
 Finally, people also abuse substances intended for veterinary purposes, but no research data exists about the effects of these substances on humans.
-These are the reasons why the research data is largely speculative, often based on case studies and experiments using medical doses [8].
+It is also common for anabolic steroid users to use multiple other performance-enhancing substances and dietary supplements simultaneously.
+In addition, competitive bodybuilding is associated with several other risk factors, such as extremely intensive training, high protein intake, and significant fluctuations in body weight.
+These are the reasons why the research data is largely speculative, often based on case studies and experiments using medical doses [8, 46].

 Adverse effects: hormonal disturbances